Find a Therapist at NetworkTherapy.com

 Little is more disconcerting than the peculiar twilight zone of a conversation with someone who's depressed.
 It can be like dangling expectantly at the top of a seesaw while the other person sits at the bottom, refusing to budge.
 You call out, you wave your arms, but there he sits, grim-faced and noncommunicative.
 Why is he angry?
 You wonder if you've done something wrong, but there's also something infuriating about the situation.
 "Whenever we talked I would get the feeling that I was disappointing John," said Ellen, a woman my daughter and I interviewed for our book, You Mean I Don't Have to Feel this Way?: New Help for Depression, Anxiety and Addiction.
 Ellen was describing her experience with her husband before she learned of his depression.
 "There would be these gaps in the conversation.
 I would try to fill them.
 I thought, 'Is it me?
 What's going on here?'"
 See full article

-Dr. Lynn MargoliesUnderstanding Trauma and Post-traumatic Stress Disorder
+Dr. Lynn MargoliesUnderstanding the Effects of Trauma: Post-traumatic Stress Disorder (PTSD)

 By Dr. Lynn Margolies